-Victor Acevedo is an artist best known for his digital work involving printmaking and photography.
-However, since 2007 his primary focus has been working with video and producing (electronic) visual music works.
+Victor Acevedo is an artist best known for his digital work involving printmaking and video.
+Since 2007 his primary focus has been working with video and producing (electronic) visual music works.
 As an ongoing practice, Acevedo issues signed limited edition prints of still images sourced from his video work.
-His hybrid imagery tends to combine figuration with geometrical abstraction and sometimes it’s just pure abstraction.
+His hybrid imagery tends to combine figuration with geometrical abstraction and sometimes it presents as pure abstraction.
 Recently Acevedo has ventured into the NFT space.
-You can find his first collection called 'Anonymous Real-time' on OpenSea.
+You can find several collections of his work on OpenSea. https://opensea.io/Victor_Acevedo

 Acevedo is considered a desktop computer art pioneer as he was an early adopter of pre-Windows personal computer (IBM PC) software to create fine art in the early 1980s.
 He now works primarily on the Apple Macintosh platform.
 He has shown his work in over 130 group and solo art exhibitions in the U.S. and Internationally since 1982.